bandanna2k/parkrun-stats/README.md

 - Use date as key, rather than event_number for results (easier to delete stuff)

-- Create different database for date tables

-    - root to have all

-    - dao to have read only?

-    - stats to have create, insert, update in stats db

 ## Minor

 - Font that works on mobile